Info-LK-Joe-Simon/Graph-Visualization/README.md

    * viewed screen as .jpg and adjMatrix as .csv is already possible :)

+   * save as .json

+   * load as .json (maybe also as .csv)

+   * saving menu to choose file path and file type

+   * aks for saving before closing programm

 * reset and refit view

 * client server application to share (live? screensharing?) in local network?